-Ozarka College is comprised of four campus locations and a technical center.
-Maps or campus facilities may be found at: https://otc.ozarka.edu/campus\maps/
+Ozarka College is comprised of four campuses locations and a technical center.
+Maps of campus facilities may be found at: https://otc.ozarka.edu/campus_maps/.

 Admissions and Registration

 The Ozarka College admission policy reflects the institution's philosophy of providing educational opportunities for citizens within the geographic area it serves.
 Admission to the College does not ensure admittance to a particular course or program of study.